-There are different ways to establish a new lawn.
-Hydroseeding and sodding are two of the most common options.
+Hydroseeding and sodding are two of the most common options to establish a new lawn.
 Both methods require you to prepare the lawn site before planting/installation and irrigate regularly afterward.
 However, that’s about as far as the similarities go, as hydroseed differs from sod in several ways.

 What is hydroseeding a lawn?

-Hydroseeding or hydraulic mulch seeding is a grass seed planting method whereby a moist grass seed mix is broadcast over a lawn using a pressure hose.
+Hydroseeding (also known as hydraulic mulch seeding) is a grass seed planting method whereby a moist grass seed mix is broadcast over a lawn using a pressure hose.
 The seed mix typically contains grass seed, mulch material, water, soil amendments, and fertilizer nutrients.

 The grass seed mix is called a slurry and is usually mixed inside a hydroseeder tank for uniform mixing.
 Hydroseeding is a great lawn seeding option for hard-to-access lawn areas or sloppy landscapes.